djberg96/deckbuilder/README.md

 How did you get here?
 You must be lost.

-This is just a pet project where I fumble around trying to create a Rails project for deckbuilding games like Magic: The Gathering or Ashes: Rise of the Phoenixborn.
+This is just a pet project where I fumble around trying to create a Rails project for deckbuilding games like *Magic: The Gathering* or *Ashes: Rise of the Phoenixborn*.
+This lets you construct decks from a list of game related cards and save them for later.

 I've no plans for now to publish the thing, it's mostly for my own enjoyment and gives me a break from the abomination that is the Go programming language.